Exact Recursive Probabilistic Programming: Motivation

-One way to proceed is to apply a program transformation that globally replaces the recursive type by a nonrecursive data structure that represents all the places in the code where it is constructed.
+\end{example} Because the \lstinline{String} type is recursive and infinite, it~is not trivial for PERPL to convert a program like \cref{ex:parity-producer-consumer} to a finite system of equations.
+The rest of this section shows how PERPL manages to compile this program to efficient exact inference.
+One way to proceed is to apply a whole-program transformation that replaces the recursive type by a nonrecursive data structure that represents all the places in the code where it is constructed.
 This is closely related to \emph{defunctionalization} \citep{reynolds:1972,danvy-defunctionalization}.

 \begin{example}[Defunctionalization] In \cref{ex:parity-producer-consumer}, there were two uses of \lstinline{String}: for the strings generated by \lstinline{gen}, and for the input string $aaa$ to be parsed.
 These can be automatically distinguished.
 Below, we rename them to \lstinline{GenString} and \lstinline{InputString}, respectively.
 Defunctionalization changes the latter into a nonrecursive type.